Brandenburg: Music

-The Brandenburg concerti by Johann Sebastian Bach (original title: Six Concerts à plusieurs instruments) are a collection of six instrumental works presented by Bach to Christian Ludwig, Margrave of Brandenburg-Schwedt, in 1721 (though probably composed earlier).
+The Brandenburg Concertos by Johann Sebastian Bach (original title: Six Concerts à plusieurs instruments) are a collection of six instrumental works presented by Bach to Christian Ludwig, Margrave of Brandenburg-Schwedt, in 1721 (though probably composed earlier).
 They are widely regarded as among the finest musical compositions of the Baroque era and are among the composer's best known works.

 Cuisine

 A famous speciality food from Brandenburg are the Spreewald gherkins.
 The wet soil of the Spreewald makes the region ideal for growing cucumbers.
 Spreewald gherkins are protected by the EU as a Protected Geographical Indication (PGI).
 They are one of the biggest exports of Brandenburg.